justinnuwin/CPE442/tutorial2/README.md

 **Note the BGR order that is used in OpenCV!**

 The C++ documentation for OpenCV is very helpful for learning about any of the functionality in the OpenCV library.
-For the C++ documentation, the library uses Doxygen to generate the documentation.
+For C++, the library uses Doxygen to generate the documentation.
 It is available online at [docs.opencv.org](https://docs.opencv.org/4.1.1/).

 10. We will use 'the efficient way' (classic C style) guide from the above link to iterate over each pixel in the image matrix.